-Chacewater staff support all children to reach their full potential through differentiated teaching, individual targets, targeted interventions and pastoral care.
+Chacewater staff support all children to reach their full potential through quality first teaching, adaptations, individual targets, targeted interventions and pastoral care.
 School staff, including the teachers, Head Teacher and SENDCo are available to parents for the discussion of individual needs where needed.